stars-and-signs/stars-and-signs/docs/core_rules/magic.md

 ---
 layout: page
 ---
 # Magic

 ## **Transformation**

 The ability to Transform into a magical state is defining for protagonists in Stars & Signs.
-Protagonists may Transform by taking 1d10 Corruption, no Action required.
+Protagonists may Transform by filling 1 Corruption slot, no Action required.

 While a protagonist is Transformed, they gain access to their Magical Talents, Relic, and Regalia.